nikola-spasojevic/Interpolated_Language_Model/README.md

 With a vocabulary size of |V|, the size of the tree is calculated as |V|<sup>N</sup>.

+**Level 1** represents the full vocabulary of words along with there repective unigram logscores.
+An **<UNK>** label is included in the vocabulary to account for unseen words (to which a likleihood logscore is assigned based on the interpolation of trigram/bigram/unigram scores) - this is the **Out Of Vovabulary (OOV)** case.

+**Level 2** represents bigram combinations and logscores (where the root node is the unigram word, and is the conditional context of the bigram branches.

+**Level 3** represents trigram combinations and logscores on the next level.

+Ngrams only work well for word prediction if the test corpus looks like the training corpus.

 ## Interpolation

+Hence, we need to have a more general model that can account for the zero counts appearing from the test set for unseen words.
+This is done using interpolation.

 Ngram probability mass is distributed across lower level ngrams (i.e. likelihood estimates from trigram scores are weighed down and given to bigram/unigram scores given a set of weights that add up to 1 **(&#955;1 + &#955;2 + &#955;3 = 1)** ).
 These weights are optimised using the test set.